 Whatever your reasons for looking at house rendering as an option, it is important to know the different types of product out there and to be able to make an informed decision when it comes to the right one for your project.

-Render is used as a cladding option.
+House render is just one type of cladding option.
 It is applied to the exterior of a home, much like plaster is applied to the interior walls.
-There are two reasons for applying render:
+There are two main reasons for applying render:

 - to protect the underlying walling material from the effects of weathering and rainwater penetration